 Participants

 One to ten-year old children, presenting within one week of suspected AOM onset, with ear pain during the preceding 24 hours, and not requiring immediate antibiotics.
+Eligible children were logged on the study website and allocated using a remote randomisation service.

 Interventions

+Two-group trial: unblinded comparison of anaesthetic-analgesic ear drops vs. usual care.

-Two-group trial: (i) analgesic ear drops; (ii) usual care.
+Three-group trial: blinded comparison of anaesthetic-anaesthetic-analgesic ear drops vs. placebo ear drops; and unblinded comparison of anaesthetic-anaesthetic-analgesic ear drops with usual care.

-Three-group trial: (i) analgesic ear drops; (ii) usual care; (iii) placebo ear drops.

 Main outcome measures

 The primary outcome measure was parent reported antibiotic use by the child over eight days following enrolment.
-Secondary measures included ear pain over eight days, symptom burden, NHS and societal costs, and parental satisfaction.
+Secondary measures included ear pain at day 2, and NHS and societal costs over eight days.

 Results

-Due to a delay in provision of the placebo drops, the recruitment period was shortened, and most participants were randomly allocated to the two-group study.
-Compared to a sample size target of 450 children, 74 and 32 children were recruited to the two-group and three-group studies respectively.
+Due to a delay in provision of the placebo drops, the recruitment period was shortened, and most participants were randomly allocated to the two-group study (n=74) rather than the three group study (n=32).

-Comparing active drops to usual care in the combined two-group and three-group studies, 1/39 (3%) children allocated to active drops, and 11/38 (29%) children allocated to usual care, consumed antibiotics in the eight days following enrolment (unadjusted odds ratio 0.09, 95% CI 0.02 to 0.55, p=0.009; adjusted for delayed prescribing odds ratio 0.13, 95% CI 0.01 to 1.13, p=0.064).
-The economic analysis of NHS costs (£11.79 active drops; £10.19 usual care) leads to an estimated cost of £6.52 per antibiotic prescription avoided, although this is associated with a high degree of uncertainty.
+Comparing active drops to usual care in the combined two-group and three-group studies, 1/39 (3%) children allocated to active drops, and 11/38 (29%) children allocated to usual care, consumed antibiotics in the eight days following enrolment (unadjusted odds ratio 0.09, 95% CI 0.02 to 0.55, p=0.009; adjusted for delayed prescribing odds ratio 0.15, 95% CI 0.03 to 0.87, p=0.035).
+43% (3/7) of patients in the placebo drop group consumed antibiotics by day eight compared to 0% (0/10) in the three-group study active drops groups (p=0.051).
+The economic analysis of NHS costs (£12.66 active drops; £11.36 usual care) leads to an estimated cost of £5.19 per antibiotic prescription avoided, although this is associated with a high degree of uncertainty.

-In the three-group study, there was weak evidence of a reduction in ear pain at day two in the active compared to the placebo drops group (adjusted difference in means -0.67, 95% CI -2.79 to 1.44, p=0.83).
-Similar conclusions were supported by other pain measures.
+A reduction in ear pain at day two in the placebo (n=7) compared to the active (n=10) drops group (adjusted difference in means 0.67, 95% CI -1.44 to 2.79, p=0.51) is consistent with chance.

-Interviews with three parents revealed that pain relief was the main reason for consulting, the ear drops were considered acceptable, and parents would be happy to purchase them from a pharmacist.

 Limitations

-Estimated treatment effects are imprecise due to the sample size target not being met.
+Estimated treatment effects are imprecise due to the sample size target not being met, but are larger than the pre-specified minimum clinically important difference.
 It is not clear that delayed prescriptions of an antibiotic were written prior to randomisation.
-Few children received placebo drops, hindering investigation of ear pain management with the active drops.
-It was not possible to collect data at the planned three-month follow-up.
+Few children received placebo drops, hindering investigation of ear pain.

 Conclusions

-This study suggests that reduced antibiotic use can be achieved in children with AOM by combining a no or delayed antibiotic prescribing strategy with analgesic eardrops.
+This study suggests that reduced antibiotic use can be achieved in children with AOM by combining a no or delayed antibiotic prescribing strategy with anaesthetic-anaesthetic-analgesic eardrops.
 Whether the active drops relieved ear pain could not be established.

+Future work

+The observed reduction in antibiotic consumption following the prescription of ear drops requires replication in a study with larger sample size.
+Future work should aim to establish if the effect of ear drops is due to pain relief.

 Study registration